chillyazzz/peacedim/README.md

-# peacedim
-coding some features for my telegram channel
+# chatGPT davinci-3 implementation to my telegram channel

+Libraries used: openai, aiogram, logging, asyncio

+This is a personal project and is not affiliated with OpenAI in any way.